gorodulin/env_control/README.md

 - Not opinionated, not Rails-specific, can be applied to any [non-]ruby project.
 - Customizable and well-tested.

-Compare EnvControl with [alternative gems](#alternative-gems) if you're not sure this is what you need.
+In case you're not sure EnvControl is what you need, consider [alternative gems](#alternative-gems).

 ## How to use